-- Submit signed form to the Graduate School for approval.
+- Bring the form to the Graduate School in person.

 - When to submit the request: You should submit the LOA form to the Graduate School as soon as possible but, the form must be received before the last day of classes for the semester for which the LOA is requested.
 A leave of absence will not be granted retroactively after the end of a semester.

 - Verify college approval: Submitting the LOA form to your college does not guarantee that the request will be approved.
 You should confirm that your college approved your LOA and verify the approved LOA start and return dates.

 - Cancelling registrations: An approved LOA does NOT automatically cancel any registrations.
 If you are enrolled for the term(s) included in the approved LOA, you must cancel your registration(s) and withdraw from UTK.
 Failure to withdraw from MyUTK will result in billing and assigned grades for the term(s).

 - Financial support (from the University): If you receive financial aid from the University, you should talk with the office giving your support (department, graduate assistantship, Financial Aid, Graduate School Fellowship Office) to learn about any effect a leave of absence might have.